stephentino/estimate_akm/README.md

 ### Identification

-Identification of the person and firm effects requires restricting the sample to a "connected set" of workers and firms.
+Identification of the firm effects uses *movers*, i.e., individuals who move across firms.
+Therefore, identification of the firm effects is only possible within a "connected set" of firms.
+A "connected set" of firms is a set of firms who are indirectly linked via workers who move between them.

 ## Data